 Lactifluus is one of three genera of mushrooms that are commonly referred to as “milk caps,” the other two being Lactarius and Multifurca.
 They’re called milk caps due to the sticky latex they emit when cut or nibbled — a defense against slugs and other critters that eat them.

 You’ll typically see other milk cap mushrooms — which range from edible to poisonous to technically edible but not tasty — fruiting at the same time as Lactarius volemus and L. corrugis.
+For instance, we often also find the beautiful blue-colored indigo milk caps at the same time:

 What do Lactifluus mushroom species do in a forest?
 Feed trees water and nutrients in exchange for the tree feeding them sugars made via photosynthesis.